-Now the fun or panic starts.
-If you didn't get what you were hoping for, don't worry, it's not the end of the world.
-If 'plan A' is no longer an option, investigate the different options; you just need to come up with a 'Plan B’ Here we talk to Stacey about Exam Results: What’s next?
-If you didn’t quite achieve your potential.
+Now the fun (or panic) starts.
+If you didn't get the results you were hoping for, don't worry, it's not the end of the world.
+If 'plan A' is no longer an option, investigate the different options; you just need to come up with a 'Plan B'.

 - Stacey Ryan, Centre Manager

 Yes!
 There are a number of post-result services available.
-Your entering centre will be able to provide you with further information and will process any requests for you.
+Your entry centre will be able to provide you with further information and will process any requests for you.

 Check for a cash-in code on your statement of entry.
 If there isn't one, cash-in may not have been applied for.
 Cash-in can be applied for retrospectively from your exam centre and once entered you can expect an overall grade in one week.